drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 - Explain the quality assurance and testing procedures that will be followed.

 ### 12. Conclusion:
-- Conclude your proposal with a call to action, highlighting the benefits of your proposed solution and urging the decision-makers to take action.
-- Summarize the proposal and reiterate the importance of the project.
-- Mention any potential limitations or challenges that may arise during the project.
-- Provide a call to action for the client to approve the proposal and proceed with the project.

 In conclusion, the suggested Student Accommodation System is a crucial remedy for Kolej Tun Dr Ismail (KTDI) staff and student problems in handling student housing.
 The technology intends to improve data analytics, automate processes, streamline the room allocation process, and give students a better user experience.
 The suggested technique has the advantages of better student satisfaction, enhanced staff productivity, and an overall more dependable and effective system.